Charleshhy/One-shot-Human-Parsing/README.md

 #### Citation:

-If you find our papers or this repository useful, please consider cite our papers:
+If you find our papers or this repository helpful, please consider citing our papers:

 ```
 @inproceedings{he2021progressive,